AntonSynytsia/MSPhysics/Overview.md

     }

 <i>Game mode</i> disables the drag tool, and gives you full control over user
 input.
-A mouse wheel could be used to switch weapons, rather than having the zoom tool activating, for instance.
+Mouse wheel could be used to switch weapons, rather than having the zoom tool activating, for instance.

 ## Scaled Bodies
 To scale body, simply call <tt>Body.#set_matrix(new_tra)</tt> with the scale factors inscribed within the new transformation matrix.
 Not all bodies can be scaled though.
-You cannot scale compound and staticmesh bodies as Newton doesn't support that feature.
+You cannot scale compound and staticmesh bodies as Newton doesn't support such feature, yet.

-# Flipped Entities
+## Flipped Entities
 Flipped entities will force the body to unflip when simulation starts.
 This is the bug that could be fixed in the next version.